Mohammed bin Musallam bin Ham al-Ameri

-Sheikh Mohammed Bin Musallam Bin Ham Al-Ameri (born 1972) is an Emirati billionaire, businessman, philanthropist, author and former UAE Federal National Council member.
+Sheikh Mohammed Bin Musallam Bin Ham Al-Ameri (born 1972) is an Emirati billionaire businessman, author and former UAE Federal National Council member.
 He is the Deputy Secretary-General of the Intergovernmental Institution for the use of Micro-algae Spirulina against Malnutrition (IIMSAM), Deputy Chairman of the Bin Ham Group and Member of Al Ain Municipal Council.
 He is the Deputy Secretary General of the United Nations Emsam Organization.
 He has pledged half of his wealth to charity through The Giving Pledge.

 Early life

 Born on January 11, 1972, in Al Ain, a city of the Emirate of Abu Dhabi, descended from a family known for its interest in al Al-Ameri's father Sheikh Musallam bin Salem bin Ham Al Ameri and his grandfather, Sheikh Salem bin Ham, played formative roles in the early years of the UAE.
 Al-Ameri traveled to the United States to obtain a master's degree from the Grand Canyon University, and in 2008 received a doctorate degree from the University of Kent.
 In 2005, he was appointed Vice Chairman of Bin Ham Group, a national economic group.
 In 2011, he was elected to be a member of the Federal National Council.
 In 2012, he was chosen as one of the founding members of the Association, "We are all UAE".